-New on-farm metrics have been agreed for poultry, pigs, beef, and lamb farmers.
-This allows them to measure and track their carbon emissions reductions effectively.
+New on-farm metrics have been agreed for poultry, pigs, beef, and lamb farmers, allowing them to measure and track their carbon emissions reductions effectively.
 Large food processors are reporting a 30% reduction in the amount of food wasted and are looking for ways to increase efficiencies.

 Another positive benefit to the industry working together is that the amount of meat, fish and eggs being redistributed to charities has more than doubled.
 This results in the equivalent of an additional 10 million meals a year ended up on dinner tables instead of in the bin.

-To find out more about Meat In a Net Zero World click here .
-For more information about how the UK meat industry supports the environment, have a look in more detail at how livestock farming can have a positive impact on the environment.
+To find out more about Meat In a Net Zero World, click here.
+For more information about how the UK meat industry supports the environment, have a look in more detail here.